videogame-archive/romhack-archive/docs/contributor-guide.md

 | 15        | **Recolor**                | **Retouch**<br />(*recolor only*)        | Improved color palettes intended as a touchup to the original experience.<br />*Examples: enhanced color hacks*                                                                                                                                                                                                                                       |
 | 16        | **Retouch**                | Minor, Cosmetic, Enhance                 | Minor cosmetic improvements intended as a touchup to the original experience.<br />*Examples: SMB1 Mario replaced with SMB3 Mario*                                                                                                                                                                                                                    |

 In most cases, patches will have at most one gameplay-type and one cosmetic-type label, with rare cases requiring more minor labels from the same grouping to cover all the effects of the patch.
-Exceptions may be made in unusual cases with the approval of a maintainer.
+Exceptions may be made in unusual cases with the approval of the active members.

 Labels are sorted in the order given on the table when there is more than one label on the list.